Conference Menu

 Advancements in the design and synthesis of polymer materials continues to unlock new pathways to improve the treatment of disease.
 These polymer materials enable precise delivery of protein, cell, and nucleic acid cargo to enhance pharmacokinetics, improve therapeutic efficacy, and reduce adverse effects.
 This symposium focuses on the innovative ways in which the chemistry, structure, and properties of polymers are fine-tuned to optimize the delivery of biotherapeutics.
 Talks will highlight emerging polymer-based strategies to engineer hydrogels, nanoparticles, stimuli-responsive materials, polymer-drug conjugates, and biodegradable materials for therapeutic delivery.
 The symposium consists of talks from students and postdocs, in addition to invited talks from established and emerging leaders polymers for therapeutics delivery.

-Polymeric and Metalloorganic Materials for Energy, Electronics, and Catalysis (EN/MSED/MT)
+Polymeric and Metalloorganic Materials for Energy, Electronics, and Catalysis (MSE)

 Organizers